 We still offer our cheese trays!
-Unitl we get those setup on this website, feel free to call or email us for information.
 Our small trays are good for 10-15 people and include a selection of four cheeses and/or meats.
 The large trays serve 16-25 people with a selection of five cheeses and/or meats.
-All trays include crackers, preserves or mustard, Marcona almonds, and dried figs.
+All trays include crackers, preserves or mustard, Marcona almonds, and dried figs. Find more info HERE.

 Can I get a tray for fewer than 10 people?